OCamlPro/liquidity/docs/sphynx/src/index.rst

 Welcome to Liquidity's documentation!
 =====================================

-Liquidity is a language to program Smart Contracts for Tezos.
-It uses the syntax of OCaml, and strictly complies to Michelson security restrictions.
+Liquidity is a high-level statically-typed language to program Smart Contracts for Tezos.
+It uses a subset of the syntax of OCaml, and strictly complies to Michelson security restrictions.
+It comes with a decompiler that can translate Michelson contracts to Liquidity, for auditing purpose.

 .. toctree::
    :maxdepth: 2